JuanOlaya/Artificial-Intelligence/README.md

 ### 4. Software Patterns for Health Player Management

 Assignment: Manage the health for the main character and the enemies.
-For this assignment, you must to detect the colisions between NPC and the main properly using scritping and colliders in Unity.
+For this assignment, you must to detect the collisions between NPC and the main properly using scritping and colliders in Unity.
 Then, create a health bar (HUD) that shows the amount of health for the main character.

-INCLUYENDO LA GESTIÓN DE:
-- Dying Behaviour
-- Shove Reaction
+Take into account that you must to create a script for manage the health And each enemy must to have a copy of script

 Identify the software patterns that have been used by these scripts.
 Recommended Book: [Game Programming Patterns, Nystrom (2014) - Online version](http://gameprogrammingpatterns.com/contents.html)